 Chorégies d'Orange.
 A summer al fresco opera event held each year in Orange's ancient Roman theater in southern France.

-Interceltic Festival.
+Interceltic FestivalLorient.
 Every year during the first week of August, the Breton town of Lorient acts as a gathering for all Celtic cultures, drawing in crowds of over 800,000 festival-goers and artisans.

-L’Assumption (Assumption of Virgin Mary).
-Expect some closures for this August 15 public holiday as the country honors the assumption of Mother Mary into heaven.
+L'Assumption (Assumption of Virgin Mary)Nationwide (August 15).
+Expect some closures for this public holiday as the country honors the Assumption of the Blessed Virgin Mary into heaven.

-Relaxed Provence & French Riviera – 10 Days.
-Experience the best of Provence and the French Riviera in 10 days.
-Visit Cannes, Nice, the hill-top villages of Luberon, Aix-en-Provence, and more regional highlights.
-Along the way, you’ll enjoy gourmet culinary tours, local culture, and charming boutique hotels.
+Relaxed Provence & French Riviera - 10 Days.
+Stick to the buzzy southern coast and pretty Provence region in August, with visits to Cannes, Nice, the hilltop villages of Luberon, and Aix-en-Provence.
+Along the way, you'll enjoy gourmet culinary tours, local culture, and charming boutique hotels.